clarkfitzg/phd_research/notes/hive.md

 - `input_sql` sql query defining the input data.
 Might be possible to infer this from script or function, if the function uses column names.
   Otherwise it might be a `SELECT *`.
-To start with it's best to have a script or string.
+To start with it's best to have a script or string pointing to a filename.
 - `hive_params` explicitly set parameters in Hive.
 How to write the data, etc.
 - `try` fail silently or not?.

 Optional:

-- `self_contained` worker nodes may or may not have the `rhive` library available.
+- `self_contained` worker nodes may or may not have the `RHive` library available.
-  If they don't then we can send the code that we need, or send the library as a tarball or something.
+  If they don't then we can generate and send the code that we need, or send the library as a tarball or something.

 __Outputs:__